DevelopedByAli/Analyze-A-B-Test-Results/README.md

 ## Results <a name="results"></a>
 Based on the statistical tests I used, the Z-test, logistic regression model, and actual difference observed, the results have shown that the new and old page have an approximately equal chance of converting users.
 We fail to reject the null hypothesis.
 I recommend to the e-commerce company to keep the old page.
 This will save time and money on creating a new page.

-## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-Must give credit to Udacity for the data.
-You can find the Licensing for the data and other descriptive information at the Udacity Website.